Dr. Laura, I see how all your

 I define mindfulness as just noticing our own feelings and thoughts without acting on them.
 Meditation teacher Sharon Salzberg says it more directly: "Mindfulness is not hitting someone in the mouth."

 Sure, it feels like we MUST intervene at that moment.
 Otherwise, our child will "get away with" bad behavior, and will become a terrible person.
 But that's fear speaking, and it drives us to take actions that make things worse.
 Later, we realize that we let our emotions run amok.
 We didn't guide our child with love.
-We didn't help her WANT to be a more loving or cooperative person.
-Instead, we dumped those yucky feelings from our full emotional backpack onto our child.
+We didn't help her WANT to be a more responsible or cooperative person.
+Instead, we dumped those yucky feelings from our full emotional backpack onto our beloved, vulnerable, child.